Py-GC-MS calibration standards

-Single-polymer calibration standards for Pyrolysis Gas Chromatography Mass Spectrometry (Py-GC/MS).
-Select polymer type, diluent and polymer concentration between 0.5 µg/mg (0.05%) to 50 µg/mg (5.0%).
+Synthetic polymer calibration standards for Pyrolysis Gas Chromatography Mass Spectrometry (Py-GC-MS).
+Select polymer type, diluent and polymer concentration between 1.0 µg/mg (0.1%) to 50 µg/mg (5.0%).

 Production

-Cryomilled, general purpose microplastic fragments (not guaranteed additive-free) sieved through 1000 mesh (15 µm openings), yielding at least n = 500 particles per mg (at 0.5 µg/mg) and ensuring consistent homogeneity across typical 4 mg sample sizes.
-Microplastic fragments in dry, neat (powder) format are mixed with either SiO₂ or CaCO₃ diluent (muffled at 600°C), according to your requirements, to achieve the desired polymer concentration.
+Cryomilled, general purpose microplastic fragments (not guaranteed additive-free) sieved through 300 mesh (<50 µm particles), yielding at least n = 100 particles per mg (at lowest concentration of 0.5 µg/mg) and ensuring consistent homogeneity across typical 4 mg sample sizes.
+Microplastic fragments in dry, neat (powder) format are mixed with either SiO₂ or CaCO₃ diluent (calcined at 530°C), according to your requirements, to achieve the desired polymer concentration.
 The powder undergoes 24-hour mechanical mixing to ensure homogeneous particle distribution.

-- Standard kit: 6 common polymers [LDPE, HDPE, PP, PVC, PET, PS, PC] (in SiO₂ diluent only).
+- Standard kit: 6 common polymers [LDPE, HDPE, PP, PVC, PET, PS, PC] in SiO₂ or CaCO₃ diluent.
 All polymers in equivalent ratios.

-- Advanced kit: 12 common polymers [+ ABS, PMMA, PA6, PA6.6, PU {thermoset}, TPU {thermoplastic}] (Mostly in SiO₂ and polyurethanes in individual CaCO₃ diluent).
-All polymers in equivalent ratios.
+- Advanced kit: 12 common polymers [+ SBR, ABS, PMMA, PA6, PA6.6, PU {thermoset} & TPU {thermoplastic}].
+Choose either: (1) all polymers in SiO₂ diluent with polyurethanes provided separately in CaCO₃ diluent, or (2) all polymers in CaCO₃ diluent.
+In both cases, polymers are present in equivalent ratios.

-Please note that in polymer kits, each polymer is provided at the same concentration.
-For example, if you select 1 µg/mg, you will receive 1 µg/mg of each individual polymer, not 1 µg/mg for the total polymer mixture.
+Important: In polymer kits, each polymer is supplied at the same concentration.
+For example, if you select 1 µg/mg, you will receive 1 µg/mg of each polymer individually, rather than 1 µg/mg for the total polymer mixture.
+Note: LDPE and HDPE are treated as separate polymers; in this example, each will be present at 1 µg/mg, resulting in a total PE concentration of 2 µg/mg in the sample.

 ▶ To enable baseline correction pure diluent controls accompany all samples

-For best performance, we recommend placing a small plug of quartz wool (not included) above the sample in the pyrolysis cup.
-Alternatively, the sample can be wetted with a drop of solvent to prevent particle fly-off.
+Tip: For best performance, we recommend placing a small plug of quartz wool (not included) above the sample in the pyrolysis cup to prevent particle fly-off.

 Wish to combine different polymer types in a single sample?
 Contact us for a price quote.